ethanbass/ShinyChromViewer/README.md

 ## Installation

-`ShinyChromViewer` can be installed from, using `devtools` as follows:
+`ShinyChromViewer` can be installed from GitHub as follows:

 ```
 install.packages("devtools")